Puppies and How to Take Care of Them

 After age 1, feed your dog once or twice a day.

 Dental Care.
-Dogs may show signs of gum disease by age 4 if you don't take proper care of their teeth.
+Dogs may show signs of gum disease by age 4 -- or even as early as age 1 in some small-breed dogs -- if you don't take proper care of their teeth.
 So the right time to begin proper dental care is when your dog is still a puppy.
 To clean your puppy's teeth, use a special toothbrush made for dogs or else use a clean piece of gauze wrapped around your finger.
-You can make your own toothpaste out of baking soda and water.
+You can make your own toothpaste out of baking soda and water or buy one that is specially formulated for dogs.
 Never use toothpaste that's meant for people.

 Spaying and neutering.
 You may want to have your puppy spayed (removing females' ovaries and uterus) or neutered (removing males' testicles).
 These operations keep dogs from reproducing and having more puppies.
 They are usually done when your puppy is around 6 months old.